Infibeam Avenues shares slip 3% today; KR Choksey sees 56.8% potential upside

 The brokerage further mentioned, "Industry experts believe that the current volume of payments requires higher support from the government.
 Considering the momentum in volume, the payment of council has sought about Rs 8,000 crore in support for the next fiscal, including Rs 6,000 crore for UPI person-to-merchant (P2M) transactions and another Rs 2,000 crore for Rupay debit card as MDR (Merchant Discount Rate) support.

 The counter was last seen trading higher than 5-day, 20-, 50-, 100-day and 200-day moving averages.
-National Standard has an average target price of Rs 28, Trendlyne data showed, indicating a potential upside of Rs 59.54 per cent.
+Infibeam has an average target price of Rs 28, Trendlyne data showed, indicating a potential upside of 59.54 per cent.
 The stock has a one-year beta of 0.97, suggesting average volatility.

 AR Ramachandran from Tips2trades said, "Infibeam is forming a Tweezer top with strong resistance at Rs 18.2.
 A daily close below Rs 17 could lead to targets of Rs 15.75-15 in the coming days."